bogdanmic/dev-containered-services/README.md

  - [docker-compose](https://docs.docker.com/compose/install/)

 ## Intro
-This repo offers a bunch of services described in the [**docker-compose.yml**](resources/docker-compose.yml) file.
+This repository offers a handful of services described in their corresponding [**<SERVICE_NAME>.docker-compose.yml**](resources/) file.
 These services can be interacted with using a few CLI utilities built here:
- - **drun** - starts a service inside a docker container e.g. ```$ erun consul``` will start the consul service
+ - **drun** - starts a service inside a docker container e.g. ```$ drun consul``` will start the consul service.
+Bear in mind that these services use **traefik** so if traefik is not started then it will be.
  - **erun** - allows us to execute commands in a started service e.g. ```$ erun consul consul members``` will execute the *consul members* command inside the started *consul* docker container

+ **Why I chose to use a reverse proxy like traefik?**

+ Well that is easy to answer.
+I don't like remembering all the ports for the web UIs and also it makes thinks easier when interconnecting services.

 ## Installation
-If you wish to use this repo in your development process, all you need to do is:
+If you wish to use this repository in your development process, all you need to do is:
  1. **Clone/Download** this repository.
  2. Run the [**install.sh**](install.sh) script and follow the prompts. ```$ ./install.sh```.

  During the installation process you will be asked to add the **bin/** folder to your path in **.bashrc** file and if you want, you can also add to your **.bashrc** file some common and helpful aliases to interact with this CLI utility.
+Also a docker network resource named **dev-traefik-network** will be created.

 ## Available services
 If you want to start a service, all you need to do is ```drun SERVICE_NAME``` where